Star Trek: Lower Decks season 1: Casting and voice recording

-McMahan announced the series' main cast in July 2019, featuring ensigns serving in the "lower decks" of the Cerritos—Tawny Newsome as Beckett Mariner, Jack Quaid as Brad Boimler, Noël Wells as D'Vana Tendi, and Eugene Cordero as Sam Rutherford—and the ship's bridge crew who believe "the show is about them, but it's not"—Dawnn Lewis as Captain Carol Freeman, Jerry O'Connell as first officer Commander Jack Ransom, Fred Tatasciore as security chief Lieutenant Shaxs, and Gillian Vigman as chief medical officer Dr. T'Ana.
+McMahan announced the series' main cast in July 2019, led by ensigns that serve in the lower decks of the Cerritos: Tawny Newsome as Beckett Mariner, Jack Quaid as Brad Boimler, Noël Wells as D'Vana Tendi, and Eugene Cordero as Sam Rutherford.
+The ship's bridge crew, who have supporting roles, include Dawnn Lewis as Captain Carol Freeman, Jerry O'Connell as first officer Commander Jack Ransom, Fred Tatasciore as security chief Lieutenant Shaxs, and Gillian Vigman as chief medical officer Dr. T'Ana.

 In August 2019, McMahan said there was potential for members of the Next Generation cast to make cameo appearances in the series since those characters are in the Star Trek universe at the time that Lower Decks is set, but he did not want this to be in a way that would "mess up the show".
-He wanted to include William Riker, and had previously met actor Jonathan Frakes while working in Toronto, Canada, on the shorts series Star Trek: Short Treks when Frakes was also there working on Star Trek: Discovery.
+He wanted to include William Riker, and had previously met actor Jonathan Frakes while working in Toronto on the shorts series Star Trek: Short Treks when Frakes was also there working on Star Trek: Discovery.
 Frakes was open to reprising his role in Lower Decks, and McMahan thought it would be natural to have Riker appear if the Cerritos needed help from the USS Titan, so that was written into the season finale.
 He also felt that they could not feature Riker without Deanna Troi also appearing.
 Marina Sirtis reprised her role as Troi from The Next Generation.
 McMahan described Riker in Lower Decks as an "enhanced" version of the character, and encouraged Frakes to let him be a "wild, insane character", which Frakes had wanted to do with Riker for years.
-John de Lancie also reprises his Next Generation role of Q. Additionally, several previous Star Trek actors play new characters, including Kurtwood Smith as Clar and Kenneth Mitchell as Seartave.
+John de Lancie also reprises his Next Generation role of Q. Additionally, some previous Star Trek actors play new characters, including J.G.
+Hertzler as a Drookmani captain, Kurtwood Smith as Clar, and Kenneth Mitchell as Seartave.